maninder2295/Snake-Game/README.md

 # Snake-Game
-# First break down into small problems which are mentioned below:
+# Break down into small problems which are mentioned below:
   <> Create Snake(Square Segments which look alike a snake)

   <> Run Snake(those Square Segments)